ferencek/CroRIS/ReadMe.md

 # CroRIS tool

 A tool for uploading article entries to CroRIS database.
 The instructions below were tested on Ubuntu 20.04 but might also work on other Linux distributions.
+The tool has been derived from an older [CROSBI tool](https://gitlab.cern.ch/CMS-IRB/crosbi) which is no longer in use.

 ## Getting started